39 Baby Names From The 1950s That Deserve A Comeback

 OK, so Rebecca is still a popular one, but I haven't heard any new babies given this sweet name in a while, so I'm including it.
 Plus, if you're a fan of the 1950s, you'll appreciate that this moniker was the 28th most popular baby girl name of the decade, so it definitely has a spunky, vintage charm.

 Peter is just the cutest, OK?
-In the 1950s, there were 102,715 baby boys born with the name, but in 2017, it was only at number 213.
+In the 1950s, there were 102,715 baby boys born with the name, according to the SSA, but in 2017, it was only at number 213.
 The name is Greek and means "rock," which I think is just utterly charming.
 Plus, hello Peter Pan-themed baby nursery, right?

 If you're already singing "turn the beat around" in your head, same.
 But Gloria is more than just the name of the powerhouse known as Gloria Estefan.
 Back in the 1950s, it was in the top 50 baby girl names, but didn't even make top 500 in 2017, according to Nameberry.
 The name literally means "glory," so consider this one a total win if you want a vintage name that nobody else has.